Components That Make Slot Machines Tick

 The Payline

-The payline number is easily one of the most important features to consider when choosing what slot to play.
-A payline or a win line is a pattern of matching symbols on the reels which awards a payout.
-The paylines can run across the middle of the reels, diagonally, in zig-zagging patterns and so on.
+The number of paylines is easily one of the most important features to consider when choosing which slot to play.
+A payline, or win line, is a pattern of matching symbols on the reels that awards a payout.
+Paylines can run across the middle of the reels, diagonally, in zig-zag patterns, and so on.

-Classic slots with three reels have a limited number of paylines while their advanced video cousins boast multiple lines whose number can reach 100 in some games.
-In slots with five reels, there is no need to hit identical symbols on every single reel to win.
+Classic slots with three reels have a limited number of paylines, while their advanced video cousins boast multiple lines whose number can reach 100 in some games.
+In slots with five reels, there is no need to land identical symbols on every single reel to win.

-Some video slots award payouts for aligning three or even two matching icons on a payline.
-The more matches you score, the bigger payouts you get.
+Some video slots award payouts for aligning three, or even two, matching icons on a payline.
+The more matches you score, the bigger the payouts you receive.
 In some games, top-paying symbols return smaller prizes for two identical symbols only.

-More often than not, the rules stipulate the symbols must occur from the leftmost to the rightmost side of the reels.
+More often than not, the rules stipulate that the symbols must appear from the leftmost to the rightmost side of the reels.
 You normally receive nothing for four cherries on the second, third, fourth, and fifth reels if the symbol is absent from the first reel.
 The paylines in some games pay in both directions.
-You collect a monetary prize as long as you have like symbols align on any of the paylines.
+You collect a monetary prize as long as you have like symbols aligning on any of the paylines.

-Playing multi-line slots is preferable becomes you can win with several paylines on the same spin.
-The more paylines there are, the greater chance you have to collect a prize.
+Playing multi-line slots is preferable because you can win with several paylines on the same spin.
+The more paylines there are, the greater your chance to collect a prize.
 With that said, it is essential to clarify that you need to place a bet on a win line to activate it.
 Otherwise, you will not pocket anything even if identical symbols land on the payline.

 The number of paylines is fixed in some slots.
 Players cannot activate or deactivate lines but have to cover them all with one or more coins on each spin.
 Suppose you play with 20 fixed paylines where you can bet between 1 and 5 credits per line.
 The minimum bet you can place will amount to €0.20 per spin, provided that you play at the first level, betting 1 coin per line with a denomination of €0.01.